mchba/actuatorDiskFoam/examples/euler2d/README.md

 # euler2d

 The AD model can also be used in 2D.
-More info in (Baungaard, Nishino & van der Laan, 2025).
+More info in  [(Baungaard, Nishino and van der Laan, 2025)](https://wes.copernicus.org/preprints/wes-2025-50/).

 There are two cases in this folder, "fixed" and "calaf" (the two AD variants).
 Each case only takes around 5 seconds to run on my laptop.